Polk firefighter killed in I-4 crash

-POLK COUNTY — Polk County Fire Rescue is mourning the loss of 41-year-old Firefighter/Paramedic Brian Herr, who died in a vehicle crash while off-duty Saturday on Interstate-4 in Davenport.
+POLK CITY, Fla. — Polk County Fire Rescue is mourning the loss of 41-year-old firefighter and paramedic Brian Herr, who died in a single-vehicle crash while off-duty early Saturday morning on I-4 in Polk City.

+The crash occurred at approximately 5:29 a.m. on westbound I-4 between U.S. Highway 27 and Old Grade Road.

+When deputies and Polk County Fire Rescue arrived at the scene, the fire engulfing the car, a 2007 gray Toyota Camry, was extinguished, and Herr was found dead inside the vehicle.

 Herr was hired by the department in March 2023 and was assigned to C-Shift on Rescue 7.